kevkevinpal/attackathon/README.md

   * When you're done with it, bring it down with [./attackathon/scripts/stop_warnet.sh](./scripts/stop_warnet.sh)
 * Start network: [./attackathon/scripts/start_network.sh](/.scripts/start_network.sh)
-  brings up your lightning network, opens channels and simulates random payments in the network and runs your attack.
+  brings up your lightning network, opens channels, simulates random payments in the network and mines blocks every 5 minutes.
   `./attackathon/scripts/start_network.sh ln_10`
   * If you want to kill your test network and start fresh, you can re-run this script.